Ranim-A7/PortfolioProjects/Data Dashboard/README.md

-Title: CS411 Data Dashboard
+Title: Data Dashboard

 Purpose:
 --------
-The CS411 Data Dashboard is a comprehensive web-based application designed to explore and analyze academic research data across multiple database systems.
+Built with Cursor, this comprehensive web-based data dashboard was designed to explore and analyze academic research data across multiple database systems.
 The application serves as a demonstration platform for database management systems, showcasing the integration of three different database technologies: MySQL (relational), Neo4j (graph), and MongoDB (document).

 Target Users:
 - Database students and researchers learning about different database paradigms